elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/4-FAIR-in-data-policies.md

   - Other research support staff, e.g. Data Protection Officers, University Librarians, who should understand importance of data policies
   - PIs

+learning_outcomes:
+  1:
+    outcome: Identify how FAIR principles can be adopted on institutional level policies.
+  2:
+    outcome: Describe how institutional policy commitment to the FAIR principles can strengthen policies and efforts in safeguarding research integrity.
+  3:
+    outcome: Understand that writing and implementing institutional policies is a collaborative effort.
+  4:
+    outcome: Recognize the importance of engaging with different policy owners from different units (e.g., IT, ethics, etc.) to develop a cohesive FAIR research data framework.
+  5:
+    outcome: Know where to search for existing data (management) policies or their templates
+  6:
+    outcome: Know how to make your policies more FAIR
+  7:
+    outcome: Sketch the basic elements of a FAIR data policy.
+  8:
+    outcome: Describe how are the policies properly disseminated, used and built upon

 ---

 ## Topic, definition and scopes